Book Icelandair flights to Canada from EUR 324*

 Exploring the West of Canada

 Canada is a large and diverse country, offering a wealth of stunning sights, bustling towns and popular attractions.
 This means the list of places to visit is almost infinite!
-Here are just some of the most popular spots:
+Here are just some of the most popular spots in the West:

 Whistler: This picturesque winter wonderland brings adventure and excitement by the bucketload.
-Ski or snowboard until your heart's content or explore the stunning scenery on foot.
-And at the end of it all, unwind in its charming alpine village that looks like it’s been plucked straight from the brochure.
+Ski, snowboard or explore the stunning scenery on foot and at the end of it all, unwind in its charming alpine village that looks like it’s been plucked straight from the brochure.

 Vancouver: Another world-class contender, Vancouver seamlessly blends urban life with the thrill of outdoor adventure.
-Unearth the city’s bustling downtown district strictly on foot, indulge in local eateries or hit up Granville Island.
+Unearth the city’s bustling downtown district, indulge in local eateries or hit up Granville Island for shopping and sightseeing.
+For a dose of nature, take on Capilano Suspension Bridge in North Vancouver.

 Toronto: Toronto is a city that has it all.
 Take a stroll through its charming neighbourhoods, catch a game at the iconic Rogers Centre, or fawn over the striking views from the CN Tower.
 Expect lively locals, endless possibilities and an infectious energy.

-Banff National Park: found in the heart of the Canadian Rockies, Banff National Park is a paradise for outdoor enthusiasts and nature lovers alike.The natural wonder comprises glacier-fed lakes, soaring peaks and rugged hiking trails.
-And that’s not to mention its long-list of wildlife.
-From winter skiing to summer treks, Banff is a must-see destination all year round.
+Banff National Park: Found in the heart of the Canadian Rockies, Banff National Park is a paradise for outdoor enthusiasts.
+Discover glacier-fed lakes, soaring peaks and rugged hiking trails.

-Montreal: Discover the cute, cobblestoned streets of Old Montreal and immerse yourself in its history.
+Montreal: With its thriving arts and culture scene, world-class eateries and unique charm, Montreal is a city that effortlessly blends the old with the new.
 Iconic landmarks include the Notre-Dame Basilica, Jacques Cartier Bridge and Saint Joseph's Oratory of Mount Royal.
-With its thriving arts and culture scene, world-class eateries and unique charm, Montreal is a city that effortlessly blends the old with the new.

-Niagara Falls: The esteemed mighty falls are synonymous with Canada, and they don’t disappoint.
-Witness first-hand the awe-inspiring power of the cascading waterfalls as you tour the quintessential site.
-Niagara Falls promises a truly mesmerising day out.
+Niagara Falls: These mighty falls are synonymous with Canada, and they don’t disappoint.
+Witness first-hand the awe-inspiring power of the cascading waterfalls as you tour the iconic site.

 Sport in Canada